MustafaJafar/pipeline-technical-roadmap/00_pipeline_intro.md

 ---

 ### Pipeline Tools work on two levels :
-- On OS Level to manage the interactions among DCC apps <br> e.g. save scene files , import assets , export assets
+- On OS Level to manage interactions among DCC apps <br> e.g. save scene files , import assets , export assets

           Note :
           a.
 Assets Naming Conventions are set explicitly by supervisors and pipeline technical.
           b.
 Scene files and assets export names can be set by pipeline tool automatically based on asset name.
-- On DCC apps level which manages their inner components <br>
+- On DCC apps level which manage their inner components <br>
   e.g. Naming conventions for materials, 3d models and Rigs <br>
   e.g. Naming conventions for read and write nodes <br>
   e.g. Detect and fix common problems <br>